 LAUNDON - A LITTLE FAMILY BACKGROUND

-This is the Thomas W. Laundon Home at 307 West Avenue, in Elyria, Ohio, which is in the National Register of Historic Buildings in the United States.
+This is the Thomas W. Laundon Home at 307 West Avenue, in Elyria, Ohio, in the United States.
 Photograph © Brian Beckstein.

 The name LAUNDON can be traced back long before the first one emigrated to America.
 A village in Lincolnshire, England called Threekingham was originally named Laundon back in the year 869 or 870 and only changed its name after a bloody battle there.
 There is a Laundon Road and Laundon Lane in Threekingham - also a Laundon Hall.
 Two towns In Leicestershire, in England, have streets named Laundon.
 There is Laundon Close and Laundon Way in Groby and Laundon Way in Whetstone.
 There's also a Laundon Street in Elyria, Ohio.
 Thanks to the kind people of Threekingham and the current owner of Laundon Hall, I have presented a few images of the village on this page.